Let’s have a look at some marketing statistics about customer retention versus customer acquisition:

 Include personalized reminder postcards or invitations for seasonal sales, scheduled services, upcoming events, and special dates.
-In addition, schedule a couple of non-seasonal rewards for your most loyal customers – don’t they deserve an occasional surprise from you?
+In addition, schedule a couple of non-seasonal rewards for your most loyal customers.
+After all, don’t they deserve an occasional surprise from you?

-For example, a handwritten promo code offer with no time restriction or a ‘Happy Customer Day’ discount will definitely make them smile and remember your thoughtfulness.
+For example, a handwritten promo code offer with no time restriction or a “Happy Customer Day” discount will make them smile and remember your thoughtfulness.